Building Confidence with Kubernaut¶

 For teams new to Kubernaut, we recommend the following progression:

-The v1.5 release will introduce agentic integration features that enhance every trust level:
+v1.5 introduced agentic integration features that enhance every trust stage:

-These features are complementary to the Trust Ladder — they enhance how operators interact at each level (e.g., MCP chat during dry-run review at Level 1, Console dashboards for monitoring at Level 4) without changing the fundamental graduation model.
+These features are complementary to the Trust Ladder — they enhance how operators interact at each stage (e.g., MCP chat during dry-run review at Stage 1, Console dashboards for monitoring at Stage 4) without changing the fundamental graduation model.